puma/puma/docs/deployment.md

 **How do you know if you've got enough (or too many workers)?**

 A good question.
-Due to MRI's GIL, only one thread can be executing Ruby code at a time.
+Due to CRuby's GVL, only one thread can be executing Ruby code at a time.
 But since so many apps are waiting on IO from DBs, etc., they can utilize threads to make better use of the process.